ec-builds/enterprise-homelab/projects/network-infrastructure/README.md

 **Status:** 🟢 Operational (Phase 1)

-The physical and logical foundation of the homelab, including routing, switching, wireless connectivity, IP addressing, DHCP, DNS, and core network services.
+The physical and logical network foundation of the homelab, including routing, switching, wireless connectivity, IP addressing, DHCP, DNS, DNS filtering, encrypted upstream resolution, and core network services.

 > [!NOTE]
-> Implementation-specific network addresses, allocation ranges, VLAN identifiers, and device assignments are intentionally omitted or generalized in public documentation.
+> Implementation-specific network addresses, allocation ranges, VLAN identifiers, credentials, and device assignments are intentionally omitted or generalized in public documentation.

 ## Objectives

 - Design and document a structured network topology
 - Maintain predictable infrastructure addressing
-- Deploy redundant DHCP and DNS services
+- Provide redundant DHCP and DNS services
-- Establish centralized Ethernet connectivity
+- Centralize wired connectivity through managed switching
-- Segment trusted, guest, IoT, server, and management traffic
+- Provide redundant DNS filtering and encrypted upstream resolution
+- Isolate guest and IoT devices from the trusted network
 - Maintain documentation sufficient to rebuild and troubleshoot the environment
 - Prepare the network for dedicated firewall and VLAN deployment